hmxmilohax/rb3-pc/_english/customconfiguration.md

 ![A screenshot of Rock Band 3's Network custom settings, highlighting Network Status (Connected) in green with a dashed outline, DNS (78.141.231.152), IP/Hosts switches, PSN Status (RPCN), and Enable UPNP (not checked) highlighted in tan with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/network.png "Network")

 * ![A green square with a dashed outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smallgreen.png "Green Square") **REQUIRED**:
-	* **Change the Network Status to “Connected” as highlighted in the picture.
-If left on “Disconnected,” the game will temporarily freeze when browsing the song library.**
+	* **Change the Network Status to "Connected" as highlighted in the picture.
+If left on "Disconnected," the game will temporarily freeze when browsing the song library.**

 * ![A tan square with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smalltan.png "Tan Square") **For online multiplayer**:
 	* You can tick **"Enable UPNP"** or **forward port 9103 (UDP) in your firewall**.